karatelabs/karate/README.md

 * Re-use of payload-data and user-defined functions across tests is so easy - that it becomes natural for the test-developer
 * Built-in support for switching configuration across different environments (e.g. dev, QA, pre-prod)
 * Support for data-driven tests and being able to tag (or group) tests is built-in, no need to rely on TestNG or JUnit
+* Seamless integration into existing Java projects as both JUnit and TestNG are supported
 * Easily invoke JDK classes, Java libraries or re-use custom Java code if needed for ultimate extensibility
 * Simple plug-in system for authentication and HTTP header management that will handle any complex real-world scenario
 * Comprehensive support for different flavors of HTTP calls: